Certification & Curriculum

 For Capstone Certificate Applicants

 Nurse Educator Capstone Certificate students follow the capstone certificate tuition schedule.
-To find the correct rates, select “Capstone Certificates” under the Student Career dropdown menu.
+Select “Capstone Certificates” under the Choose a Program dropdown.
 Note: Wisconsin residents and non-residents are charged different rates.

 Nurse Educator Capstone Certificate students are not eligible for School of Nursing assistantships or scholarships.
 Students may be eligible for scholarships through the Adult Career and Special Student Services Office within the Division of Continuing Studies.